 I feared being infinitely distracted, not finding a space where I could differentiate between work and home, thus potentially affecting my productivity – which was not an ideal start to a new career, particularly in times of job insecurity.

 Luckily for me, Service Objects is considered an essential and lower-risk business, given that we are vital to supporting businesses across multiple industries.
 Per Santa Barbara County’s Social Distancing Mandate, I have been able to work in the office during this pandemic, while the large majority of our staff remain remote.
 We continue to provide the industry’s top contact validation tools to our customers, which can help clean up patient data in hospitals, provide geocoding data to first responders, and overall provide additional cleansed and accurate data to existing datasets.
-Like we have done with Johns Hopkins’ COVID-19 dataset which you can read about and download here.

 As the world continues to adapt to the impacts of COVID-19, it brings with it change and uncertainty and for those who believed their work routine was a constant, this is especially true.
 For Service Objects, this has pandemic has tested our flexibility and resourcefulness.
 Fortunately, we have been able to maintain business as usual with little disruption to our staff and none for our customers.

 By design, Service Objects has prepared for almost any situation, we may not have predicted something like COVID-19, but we were as prepared as we could be.
 I just wish they would have told me to invest in Zoom!